 Andrew Bandurka is a Partner at Holman Fenwick Willan.
 He has a wealth of experience in handling reinsurance matters.
 He led the successful teams in the leading ‘market’ cases to reach the appellate Courts, including the Kuwait invasion aggregation case (Scott v Copenhagen Re), the Exxon Valdez follow settlements case (King v Brandywine) and the 9/11 Twin Towers aggregation case (Heraldglen v AIOI).
 His other reported reinsurance cases include Home v Wurtembergische (reinsurance pool run-off) and Hassneh v Pan Atlantic (arbitrator qualifications).
 He is an ARIAS approved arbitrator and an accredited mediator.

-Richard Spiller, Partner, Holman Fenwick Willan LLP, specialises in insurance transactions and regulation.
+Richard Spiller, Partner, Holman Fenwick Willan LLP, is one of the leading lawyers in the alternative risk transfer and ILS space, where he has concluded over 100 transactions.
 With more than 25 years’ experience working with the insurance industry, he advises on a wide spectrum of non-contentious insurance and reinsurance matters, including acquisitions and disposals, risk transfer transactions, restructuring, regulation and compliance, policy wordings and run-off.
-He a member of the Insurance Committee of the City of London Law Society.
-Chambers UK 2017 says Richard Spiller is commended for his strong expertise in both transactional and regulatory matters.
+Chambers UK says that Richard is “very good at finding practical solutions to difficult legal issues” and “probably one of the smartest corporate lawyers around”.

 This course qualifies for the following CPD programmes: